sunknudsen/privacy-guides/how-to-benchmark-server-performance-using-speedtest-and-sysbench/README.md

 [![How to benchmark server performance using Speedtest and SysBench](how-to-benchmark-server-performance-using-speedtest-and-sysbench.png)](https://www.youtube.com/watch?v=zcq2iZUcQQY "How to benchmark server performance using Speedtest and SysBench")

-> Heads-up: Speedtest is known for tracking users therefore it is recommended to run the following benchmark tests on disposable servers.
+> Heads-up: Speedtest is known for tracking users therefore it is recommended to run the following benchmark tests on staging servers.

 ## Requirements

-- Virtual private server (VPS) or dedicated server running Debian 10 (buster)
+- Virtual private server (VPS) or dedicated server running Debian 10 (buster) or Debian 11 (bullseye)

 ## Caveats